 - Building team culture.

-One of the most important leadership characteristics is empathy.
+One of the most important leadership characteristics and leadership skills is empathy.
 Without this facet of emotional intelligence (EI), people cannot connect with their employees as they work toward the organization’s mission.
 In essence, being empathetic means asking people, “How can I support or help you?”

 As a result, through self-awareness and social awareness, great leaders create positive outcomes through their words and actions.
 In turn, this leads to greater transparency and honesty among teams.
 Additionally, this type of recognition builds bonds of trust.